 As shown in the table below, students in Pennsbury and Morrisville pursue a variety of post-secondary plans upon completion of high school.
 The major differences in these plans across districts is in the distribution of students attending a four-year college and those pursuing a technical program or work.
 In 2021-22, 75.4 percent of Pennsbury reported graduates planned to attend a two- or four-year college, while 45 percent of Morrisville students indicated those plans.
 In Morrisville, 45 percent of students indicated that they planned to enter the workforce or were undecided immediately after graduation; in Pennsbury, 22.8 percent selected that option.
-Finally, 10 percent of Morrisville's students planned to enter the includes the historical distribution of post-secondary education plans in addition to the size of each district's graduating class since 2017.
+Finally, 10 percent of Morrisville's students planned to enroll in a technical program.
+Appendix C includes the historical distribution of post-secondary education plans in addition to the size of each district's graduating class since 2017.

-13 As reported on the state's Future Ready Index, regular attendance is the percentage of students enrolled in a school for 90 or more school days and present 90 percent or more of those school days. https://futurereadypa.org/home/glossary?accordion=on-track&definition=regular-attendance
+&lt;sup>15 As reported on the state's Future Ready Index, regular attendance is the percentage of students enrolled in a school for 90 or more school days and present 90 percent or more of those school days. https://futurereadypa.org/home/glossary?accordion=on-track&definition=regular-attendance